The Department of Communication Arts has both a faculty member and a full time staff member who advises Theatre and Performance students.

 I want to go abroad on an exchange.
 How will this affect my progress in the Theatre and Performance program ?

 Many Theatre and Performance students successfully complete exchange programs.
-Since some Theatre and Performance courses are only offered in alternate years, consult with the Theatre and Performance undergraduate advisor to be sure that you will be able to fulfil your degree requirements.
+Since some Theatre and Performance courses are only offered in alternate years, consult with the Theatre and Performance undergraduate advisor to be sure that you will be able to fulfill your degree requirements.

 Can I combine Theatre and Performance with Co-op?